The name of this Association shall be the SUMMERVILLE HOME EDUCATION ENRICHING PROGRAMS, herein referred to as "The Association" or "SHEEP."

 Section B. A requirement for participation in SHEEP is adherence to the following Code of Conduct:

 Communication: SHEEP communicates via email.
 You must have a current email address that you check at least once a week.
-Not replying to emails from the director or teachers can lead to dismissal from SHEEP.
+Not replying to emails from the Campus Manager, Communications Manager or teachers can lead to dismissal from SHEEP.
+Some teachers may require students to be on Google Classroom and or a Facebook group for communications.
+If it is required by the teacher you must comply.

 UNSUPERVISED STUDENTS: At all times during hours of operation of all SHEEP classes and programs, students must be in their classrooms.
 Except during class changes, students are not allowed to occupy hallways, corridors, or parking lots.
 This includes our lunch Study halls are available for students who have gaps in their schedule.
-Loitering between or during classes will not be permitted; hall monitors will be in use during all SHEEP hours of operation.
+Loitering between or during classes will not be permitted; a Safety Team member will be in use during all SHEEP hours of operation.
 Violation will result in students being placed in study hall and parents being charged accordingly.

 BULLYING: Bullying will not be tolerated whether it is physical or verbal.
 Students are to treat each other with kindness or respect at all times.
 1 Thes 5:11.
 Encourage one another and build each other up.
 Bullying will be addressed by the teacher to the parents and if continues, the child will be removed from SHEEP.